thraxil/frontdesk/README.markdown

 Frontdesk sits in your IRC channel and does some basic helpful things:

 * it logs the channel and exposes those logs through a web interface
+* it maintains a searchable index of the chat logs and a web interface for searching.
 * it saves links that are posted to the channel and exposes those through a web interface and RSS feed
 * if someone in the channel mentions someone that isn't currently